google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/index.md

 DoubleClick have guidance on how to lazy-load ads in their [official documentation](https://support.google.com/dfp_premium/answer/4578089#lazyloading).
 If used properly, lazy loading can increase the overall viewability percentage of an ad.
-For example, MediaVine switched to[ lazy-loading ads](https://www.mediavine.com/lazy-loading-ads-mediavine-ads-load-200-faster/) and saw a 200% improvement in page load speed.
+For example, Mediavine switched to[ lazy-loading ads](https://www.mediavine.com/lazy-loading-ads-mediavine-ads-load-200-faster/) and saw a 200% improvement in page load speed.